 Fly south along the East Coast via Kaikoura – the feeding territory for sperm whales.
 These may be spotted from the plane, and often large pods of dolphins also.

-Further South is the possibility of a stop in Christchurch or Ashburton to stretch your legs and enjoy a break, before continuing over the completely flat Canterbury plains, to foothills and mountain passes, high country valleys and finally the Lindis Pass.
-By now you will recognise this as the last northerly pass before your descent into Geordie Hill and home.Here your cottage, and a welcome dinner with Jo at the homestead will await you.
+Further South is the possibility of a stop in Christchurch or Ashburton to stretch your legs and enjoy a break, before continuing over the completely flat Canterbury plains, to foothills and mountain passes, high country valleys and finally via the Lindis Pass to the north-eastern hills surrounding Wanaka Airfield.

-Strip Flying Day: There are many airstrips, of varying degrees of complexity to hone your skills on.
+Strip Flying Day: There are many airstrips, of various degrees of complexity to hone your skills on.
 Today offers a chance to try some of these while enjoying visits to local destinations.
-Among the local strips, Tarras township and coffee shop is at the foot of what Flyinn calls “Tarras International”.

-The last day of your tour can also be full of surprises …. so if at all possible keep this day free!
+The last day of your tour can also be full of surprises... so if possible please keep this day free!

 You will have the most flexibility with this day if you are able to stay the night in Queenstown.
-The next best option is to book your flight from Queenstown as late in the day as possible.
+The next best option is to book your flight or onward travel from Queenstown, as late in the day as possible please.
+Thanks.